braenden/exampractice/README.md

-This is mye readme file :)
+This is my readme file :)